waffle-iron/doctorhastie/README.rst

 .. _full documentation: https://doctorhastie.readthedocs.org
 .. _PyPIContents: https://github.com/LuisAlejandro/pypicontents

-**Doctor Hastie** will tell you which packages you need to install to satisfy the dependencies of your project.
-It uses a simple *AST visitor* [#]_ for detecting imports and `PyPIContents`_ to search which packages contain these imports.
+**Doctor Hastie** is a commandline assistant to quickly create blogs and articles.

 For more information, please read the `full documentation`_.